RobBikmansurov/robbikmansurov.github.io/pages/cv.md

 I have reached the limit in the current organization and I want to reload my career.
 I want to progress, mastering the most modern technologies.

-Now I'm looking for remote work (but relocation is also possible) in a cool team in a complex project with advanced processes to the position of senior backend developer Ruby.
+Now I'm looking for a remote job (but relocation is also possible) in a cool team in a complex project with advanced processes to the position of senior backend developer Ruby.

 ### Technical Skills